markymawk/BrawlCratePlugins/README.md

 Check materials and TEX0 nodes in the currently opened stage .pac file.
 Any materials that are unused by objects, PAT0 animations, or SRT0 animations, along with any textures unused by materials or PAT0 animations, will all be deleted.
 Any Cull_All materials, unused Normals, and unused Vertex nodes are also listed, but not deleted. **WILL break Hanenbow-based stages**, and may have untested, undesired effects on others (be wary of Star Fox or Shadow Moses-based stages).
 The result should always be tested in-game, with a backup .pac file saved.

-## 3.3 Delete Unused Vertices and Normals
+## 3.3 Clean MDL0 Data Entries
 **Usage:** Plugins menu > PAC File Optimization
+*(Formerly "Delete Unused Vertices and Normals")*

-Delete any Normal or Vertex nodes unused by any objects within models.
+Delete any Normal, Vertex, and UV nodes unused by any objects within models.
 The result should always be tested in-game, with a backup .pac file saved.

 ## 3.4 Delete Unused Bones
 **Usage:** Plugins menu > PAC File Optimization, or right-click any MDL0 containing bones and objects